 Sports injuries can vary in severity, more often than not it is best to get them checked as soon as possible to ensure the recovery period is as quick as possible so you can get back to your sport.

-If you’ve injured yourself, you may have immediate pain, tenderness, swelling, bruising and restricted movement or stiffness in the affected area.
-Sometimes, symptoms may only be noticeable several hours after exercising or playing sports.
+Injuries can present themselves in many different ways.
+You may have immediate pain, tenderness, swelling, bruising and restricted movement or stiffness in the affected area.
+Sometimes symptoms may only be noticeable several hours after exercising or playing sports.
 This can often happen if the injury occurred during a competition as adrenaline can mask the pain.

-If you feel pain stop exercising.
+If you feel pain stop the exercise.
 Regardless of whether your injury happened suddenly or you’ve had the pain for a while.
-If you continue to exercise while injured may cause further damage as well as slow your recovery.
+If you continue to exercise while injured, you may cause further damage as well as slow your recovery.

 If you have a severe injury, such as a broken bone, dislocation or serve head injury, go straight to your nearest accident and emergency (A&E) department as soon as possible.